Can you recommend the best cat chew toys?

+What can I give my cat to chew on?
 Can or should we buy chews or bones for our cats?
+Can you recommend the best cat chew toys?
 I wanted to buy some to help their teeth but they all say they are for dogs.

 Not many cats like to chew on toys, and in general it's not necessary to buy them for an adult cat.

 But there are cats who do like to chew; if yours is one of them, you’ll want to provide an acceptable alternative to wires, shoelaces, leather, and other tempting items.
-Try a Petstages Catnip Chew Toys; it’s one of the only chew toys designed for cats.
-Teething kittens may also appreciate the satisfying feel of this toy.
+Some natural catnip toys are specifically designed to support teething or pica in cats or kittens.

 Because cats are sensitive to carbs, chewy, jerky-type treats rather than biscuits are most appropriate.
 Also remember that these edible chews will add calories (mostly fat), so you may need to adjust your cat's food intake accordingly.